BipulRaman/AboutBihar/docs/index.md

 ---
-_description : All About Bihar.
+title : Namaste🙏
+_description : Welcome to the website!
+Come and explore about Bihar.
+The culture, Festivals, Foods, History and much more.
 _keywords : "Index, Home"
 _author: "Bipul Raman"
 _modified : "27th May 2022"
 ---

-# It's all about Bihar
+# It's all about Bihar 🚩

+Namaste🙏!
+On this website you can explore about Bihar.
+The culture, Festivals, Foods, History and much more.
+It will take few months to collect and publish all the major cultural, heritage and natural entities of Bihar on this website.
+Please be patient.
+We are equally eager to make this website fully informative.🙂

 ## Mission and Vision